michealmunson/michealmunson.github.io/_posts/2023-06-24-calculate-n.markdown

 **What highlights mean**

 Any time you see a box like
-{% highlight r %}
+{% highlight python %}
 this
 {% endhighlight %}
 know that its a simulation that the reader is aware of, but the protagonist isn't.
-It's snippet of R code to help us model what probabilistic phenomenon is actually happening whenever the protagonist acts.
+It's snippet of code to help us model what probabilistic phenomenon is actually happening whenever the protagonist acts.

 **Mathematical theory**